-For those new to the cannabis scene, a cannabis cone is basically a pre-rolled marijuana cigarette that starts thin but widens and you go up to the top of the joint, and usually has a filter as well to counteract harshness.
+For those new to the cannabis scene, a cannabis cone is a pre-rolled marijuana cigarette that starts thin but widens as you go up to the top of the joint and usually has a filter to counteract harshness.

-Note that with a cannabis cone you still need to add the marijuana of your choice but as the entire legal cannabis market is about branding, it makes perfect sense to offer cannabis cones with your own, custom branding.
+Note that with a cannabis cone, you still need to add the marijuana of your choice, but as the entire legal cannabis market is about branding, it makes perfect sense to offer cannabis cones with your custom branding.

-However, the big money is in combining designer cones that are pre-filled with cannabis.
+However, big money is in combining designer cones pre-filled with cannabis.

 Also called pre-rolled, in many legal dispensaries, you can buy a pack of 1 gram pre-rolled cones with marijuana included for around $50 for a pack of 5.

-Packaging, reputation, and a clever name matters as much in the cannabis business as it does in the liquor business.
+Packaging, reputation, and a clever name matter as much in the cannabis business as in the liquor business.

-Alcohol distributors such have long learned that by packing their alcoholic drink in a fancy bottle and coming up with a great cover story about how their brand is produced that not only can they capture a significant percent of the market, but they can charge signficantly more per ounce for their product.
+Alcohol distributors have long learned that by packing their alcoholic drinks in a fancy bottle and coming up with a great cover story about how their brand is produced, they can capture a significant percentage of the market.
+Still, they can charge significantly more per ounce for their product.

-Similarly, many canabis companies have a reputation for pre-rolled cannabis which may have a name like Shiva Thunder, (not a real brand by the way) implying that they are cultivated on the banks of the Ganges river and blessed by the God himself, when in actuality, they come from some lowly plot of land in rural Oregon cultivated by a couple of burnt out hipsters from the 60s.
+They are cultivated on the Ganges river banks and blessed by God when they come from some lowly plot of land in rural Oregon produced by a couple of burnt-out hipsters from the 60s.

 If you want proof that to most cannabis consumers, what matters to them is the amount of THC content and the price, look no further than Forbes magazine.

-In June of 2020 they published an article titled, "Science Reveals The Cannabis Industry's Greatest Lie: You're Buying Weed Wrong (And So Is Everyone Else)"
+In June 2020, they published an article titled, "Science Reveals The Cannabis Industry's Greatest Lie: You're Buying Weed Wrong (And So Is Everyone Else)."

-You can read it for yourself by looking up the title in Google, but the gist of the article is that scientists has proved that THC content has very little to do with how high you actually get from the marijuana (with the exception of edibles.)
+You can read it for yourself by looking up the title on Google.
+Still, the gist of the article is that scientists have proved that THC content has very little to do with how high you get from the marijuana (except for edibles.)

-So buying a premium weed with 24 percent THC levels as compared to buying is not really any benefit whatsover, over buying cannabis with 12 or 16 percent THC.
+So buying a premium weed with 24 percent THC levels compared to buying is no benefit whatsoever, over buying cannabis with 12 or 16 percent THC.

-But people will willingly pay the price to buy a Hawaiian strain with 22 percent THC, assuming its better, over the Little Old Lady from Pasadena Brand (again not a genuine brand) because they assume the cannabis will be better.
+But people will willingly pay the price to buy a Hawaiian strain with 22 percent THC, assuming it's better, over the Little Old Lady from Pasadena Brand (again, not a genuine brand) because they think the cannabis will be better.

 So what does this have to do with designer cones?

-Well, it proves that in the cannabis industry, perception is still king, particularly since many of the buyers of legal cannabis haven't really been educated fully into the art of buying cannabis.
+Well, it proves that in the cannabis industry, perception is still king, particularly since many of the buyers of legal cannabis haven't been educated fully about the art of buying cannabis.

-And owning to the the industry as a whole, which is barely legal and highly regulated in all the states that have legalized it, there are no "Cannabis Tasting Clubs" like there are with wines and spirits, and as many legal dispenseries hire fellow stoners
+And owning to the industry as a whole, which is barely legal and highly regulated in all the states that have legalized it, there are no "Cannabis Tasting Clubs" like there are with wines and spirits, and as many legal dispensaries hire fellow stoners

-who have no creditials in the business other than that they smoke it themselves.
+who has no credentials in the business other than smoke it themselves?

-In fact, the chances are that Stoner Bob, who makes $10 and hour and mostly spends his off-time producing God-awful guitar music in some heavy metal band knows less about
+The chances are that Stoner Bob, who makes $10 an hour and mostly spends his off-time producing God-awful guitar music in some heavy metal band, knows less about

 marijuana than his customers.